ISLANDSOLD

 Subject removal pressure.
 Sellers and their agents will push to remove subjects quickly.
 A good buyer's agent holds the line — subjects exist to protect you, not inconvenience the seller.
 The right answer to "when can you remove subjects?" is when you have the information you need, not when it's convenient for the other side.

 Skipping the inspection.
 In a hot market, buyers are tempted to waive inspections to compete.
 This is almost always a mistake on a first home.
-An experienced agent knows when this risk is acceptable and when it isn't — and in Greater Victoria's current buyers market, waiving inspection is rarely necessary to win a deal.
+An experienced agent knows when this risk is acceptable and when it isn't — and in Greater Victoria's current balanced market, waiving inspection is rarely necessary to win a deal.

 Strata document red flags.
 For condo and townhouse purchases, the strata documents tell you everything — depreciation reports, special levy history, meeting minutes, litigation.
 Most first-time buyers don't know what they're reading.
 Your agent should, and should flag anything that changes the value of the property.